blog3-org/blog3/README.md

 1. **Give back the ownership**: we would give back the ownership to content creator, and
 2. **Sharing the broad revenue**: we pre-set the bonding curve to make sure the sharing between both content creator and platform
-3. **Content**: we empower readers to share and tip content to make it more valuable and also earn revenue from it.
+3. **Contribution means ownership**: we regard readers' tip to content as the contribution, and

 ## Project Demonstration